Entropy bounds for grammar compression: Entropy bound for string parsing

-\subparagraph{Parsings and entropy} Ideally, we would like to plug-in the phrase probabilities for $Y_S$ into Lemma~\ref{theoremP} and so obtain that the parsing cost $C(Y_S)$ upper-bounds entropy coding of $Y_S$, i.e.\ $|Y_S| H_0(Y_S)$.
+Ideally, we would like to plug in the phrase probabilities for $Y_S$ into Lemma~\ref{theoremP} and so obtain that the parsing cost $C(Y_S)$ upper-bounds entropy coding of $Y_S$, i.e.\ $|Y_S| H_0(Y_S)$.
 But the assumption of Lemma~\ref{theoremP} (that the values of function $p$ sum to at most $1$) may not hold as we can have phrases of different lengths and so their probabilities can somehow mix.
-Thus we also take into the account the lengths of the phrases: we multiply the phrase probability by the probability of $|y|$, i.e.\ the frequency of $|y|$ in $\Lengths(Y_S)$.
-After simple calculations, we conclude that $|Y_S|H_0(Y_S)$ is upper bounded by the parsing cost $C(Y_S)$ plus the entropy of lengths: i.e.\ when $L = \Lengths(Y_S)$, the $|L| H_0(L)$.
+Thus we also take into account the lengths of the phrases: we multiply the phrase probability by the probability of $|y|$, i.e.\ the frequency of $|y|$ in $\Lengths(Y_S)$.
+After simple calculations, we conclude that $|Y_S|H_0(Y_S)$ is upper bounded by the parsing cost $C(Y_S)$ plus the zeroth-order entropy of phrases' lengths: i.e.\ when $L = \Lengths(Y_S)$, the $|L| H_0(L)$.

 \begin{theorem} Let $S$ be a string over $\sigma$-size alphabet, $Y_S$ its parsing, $c = |Y_S|$ and $L = \Lengths(Y_S)$.
 Then: